MisaLiu/ServerSeekerV2-build/README.md

 - Advanced MOTD Parsing.
 Weather a servers description is really complex and has lots of formatting or a simple string, it will be built into a string with Minecraft style text formatting codes applied in place. both raw descriptions and formatted descriptions are saved in the database.
-- Automatic opting out.
+- ~~Automatic opting out.
 Unlike the original ServerSeeker where you had to join a discord server and request your server be removed.
-You can automatically remove yourself from the database and prevent further scans by modifying your servers MOTD.
+You can automatically remove yourself from the database and prevent further scans by modifying your servers MOTD.~~
 - Player and mod tracking.
 Find servers that have specific players online or servers running specific forge mods. (or both at the same time!)
 - Self Hostable.
 Host your own scanning instance and find your own servers!
 (See below for warnings against running this on a residential network)
 - Country tracking.
 If enabled, tracks which country and Autonomous System a server is from.

-# For people just looking to not be scanned anymore
+# ~~For people just looking to not be scanned anymore~~

-You can add "§b§d§f§d§b" to the end of your servers description by changing the ``server.properties`` file.
-This change is invisible to the client and won't change the look of your servers description *in most cases.*
+~~You can add "§b§d§f§d§b" to the end of your servers description by changing the ``server.properties`` file.
+This change~~ ~~is invisible to the client and won't change the look of your servers description *in most cases.*~~

-Additionally having this in your servers description **Will remove you from the database as well** if you were previously scanned.
+~~Additionally having this in your servers description **Will remove you from the database as well** if you were~~ ~~previously scanned.
 The next time your server is found, it will automatically remove it from the database.
-Easy!
+Easy!~~

-If something is wrong, or you're still being scanned after adding the above string to your servers description join my [Matrix Space](https://matrix.to/#/#projects:funtimes909.xyz) and message ``@me:funtimes909.xyz`` directly.
+~~If something is wrong, or you're still being scanned after adding the above string to your servers description join~~ ~~my [Matrix Space](https://matrix.to/#/#projects:funtimes909.xyz) and message ``@me:funtimes909.xyz`` directly.~~

+hmmmm i wonder why a server griefing tool has a filter in it.

+this has been removed in my version

 ## FAQ